azuline/rose/docs/VIRTUAL_FILESYSTEM.md

 # Hiding Artists, Genres, and Labels

-Rosé supports hiding individual artists, genres, and labels in their view directories (`4.
-Artists`, `5.
-Genres`, and `6.
-Labels`) with the `vfs.x_blacklist` and `vfs.x_whitelist` configuration parameters.
+Rosé supports hiding individual artists, genres, and labels in their view directories (`Artists`, `Genres`, and `Labels`) with the `vfs.x_blacklist` and `vfs.x_whitelist` configuration parameters.
 See [Configuration](./CONFIGURATION.md) for additional documentation on configuring the blacklist or whitelist.

 # Operations